DELF Certification Classes

 The three key concepts that form the basis of our programs include:

-- Attention to both meaning and language form – particularly efficient language activities have been shown to draw learners’ attention to how they’re expressing themselves (“form”) while keeping what they are saying in mind as well (“meaning”).
+Particularly efficient language activities have been shown to draw learners’ attention to how they’re expressing themselves (“form”) while keeping what they are saying in mind as well (“meaning”).
 This teaching approach was first called “the form-focused instruction” in 1997 by Canada’s very own leading international expert on instructed second language acquisition, professor Nina Spada.
-It has been shown to be particularly well suited to the language needs of students enrolled in intensive FSL programs such as French Immersion or Extended French.
+It has been shown to be particularly well suited to the language needs of students enrolled in intensive FSL programs such as French Immersion or Extended French